ucsb-cs24/f22/setree/README.md

 - The standard string comparison operators will give you the correct ordering.
 - Storing a `count` (the size of the subtree) on every node is recommended.
 - The `insert()` and `remove()` functions will always return one or zero.
+- If you get a segmentation fault and the stack trace shows that it's happening in a `std::string` function, you almost certainly have a dangling pointer to a node you `delete`d.
+Check your `remove()` function and make sure you set any pointers to deleted nodes to `nullptr`!